 All students follow the same single-tier entry GCSE course in Religious Education in our school: everyone can do well!

 The course provides an excellent foundation for those students who want to go on to study Philosophy and Ethics at A Level.

-Further information is available from Mrs Neale
+Further information is available from Mrs Johnson

-Core subject: GCSE Combined Science
+Core subject: GCSE Science (Combined or Triple)